Broderdanill/ar-server-plugins/LogToFilePlugin/README.md

 ## ✅ Features

 - Log messages to any custom file path
+- Automatically creates the file and directory if they do not exist
 - Automatic timestamping (UTC, ISO 8601)
 - Includes log level and application context
+- Returns a result string back to AR System
 - Plain-text format optimized for parsing
 - Simple configuration and deployment
 - Requires no external libraries (pure Java)